fleetdm/fleet/handbook/engineering/README.md

 The [Fleet releases Google calendar](https://calendar.google.com/calendar/embed?src=c_v7943deqn1uns488a65v2d94bs%40group.calendar.google.com&ctz=America%2FChicago) is kept up-to-date by the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
 Any change to targeted release dates is reflected on this calendar.

 ### Secure company-issued equipment for a team member
 As soon as an offer is accepted, Fleet provides laptops and YubiKey security keys for core team members to use while working at Fleet.
-The BizOps engineer will work with the new team member to get their equipment requested and shipped to them on time.
+The IT engineer will work with the new team member to get their equipment requested and shipped to them on time.

 - [**Check the Fleet IT warehouse**](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) before purchasing any equipment including laptops, monitors, and Yubikeys to ensure we efficiently [utilize existing assets before spending money](https://fleetdm.com/handbook/company/why-this-way#why-spend-less).
 If Fleet IT warehouse inventory can meet the needs of the request, file a [warehouse request](https://github.com/fleetdm/confidential/issues/new?assignees=sampfluger88&labels=%23g-digital-experience&projects=&template=warehouse-request.md&title=%F0%9F%92%BB+Warehouse+request).